MozillaReality/WebXR-emulator-extension/README.md

 - Tested only on [Three.js WebVR examples](https://threejs.org/examples/?q=webvr#webvr_ballshooter) so far
 - Based on [WebXR device API draft issued on May 21 2019](https://www.w3.org/TR/webxr/)
-- No full WebXR API support yet
 - No precise device emulation yet
-- Supports only trigger button, not other buttons
+- Supports only trigger primary button, not other buttons
 - Supports only VR, not AR yet

 ## Browsers